Top 15 Things to do in Reading

 15. THE MILL AT SONNING THEATRE

 Set majestically on the banks of the River Thames, the Mill at Sonning Theatre now celebrates more than 30 years of entertainment.
 Uniquely, as the only dinner theatre in the United Kingdom, it has gained unrivalled praise both nationally and internationally.
 The intimate theatre seats 215 in the semi-round allowing the audience to feel involved in the performance.
-The Mill at Sonning is just 10 minute drive from the Holiday Inn Reading M4 Jct10.
+The Mill at Sonning is just 10 minute drive from the Crowne Plaza Reading East.

 Visit the Mill at Sonning Theatre Website for more information.